Frustrated man with head on laptop keyboard

 If you’re a larger company and you have a large enough audience for your company news, put it on a separate company news page and keep your blog free for articles that will help your prospects.

-As I said at the beginning, the main role of a blog is not to sell.
-That’s what your sales and service pages are for.
+As I said at the beginning, the main role of a blog is not to sell, but to help your prospects buy.
+And there’s a big difference.

 Giving visitors the right information helps them find the best solution to their problem.
 Something that works well for them and fulfils their needs at the price they want to pay.